UFO reports and atomic sites: First public claims of a link between UFO reports and atomic sites

 During the 1947 craze, flying discs and atomic weaponry became linked in the public consciousness.
 On July 6, headlines proclaimed "Discs Atom Products, A-Bomb Scientist Says".
 Articles cited an unnamed "noted scientist in nuclear physics" affiliated with CalTech who had been part of the Manhattan Project.
-The scientist declared "People are not 'seeing things'" and said flatly that experiments in "transmutation of atomic energy" being conducted at Muroc Lake California; White Sands, New Mexico; Portland, Oregon, and elsewhere are responsible for the "flying discs".
+The scientist declared "People are not 'seeing things'" and said flatly that experiments in "transmutation of atomic energy" being conducted at Muroc Lake California; White Sands, New Mexico; Portland, Oregon, and elsewhere were responsible for the "flying discs".
 Papers observed that the "... bulk of the flying disc reports have generated in a wide circle through Idaho, Washington, and Oregon surrounding the Hanford works".

 Col. F. J. Clarke, commander of Hanford, denied knowledge of any connection.
 Harold Urey, atomic scientist in Chicago, dismissed the report as "gibberish", as did Atomic Energy Commission chair David E. Lilienthal.

 During the investigation of the Maury Island Incident, supposed saucer witness Harold Dahl reported receiving an anonymous letter that speculated the flying discs were objects that had become visible due to radiation in the atmosphere.

 Mantell crash near Oak Ridge

 Fighters at Fort Knox, Kentucky were tasked with providing air defense to the Oak Ridge facility.
 On January 7, 1948, a flight of four fighters were dispatched to pursue a UFO.
 One pilot, 25-year-old Captain Thomas F. Mantell, climbed to above 22,000 feet; his wingman did not follow him as neither plane was equipped with oxygen to allow flight at that altitude.
 Mantell crashed to his death, presumably after having lost consciousness due to lack of oxygen.
-The Air Force later concluded the UFO had been a Skyhook balloon, a classified project that Mantell would have had no knowledge of.
+The Air Force later concluded the UFO had been a Skyhook balloon, a classified project of which Mantell would have had no knowledge.

-Green Fireballs near Hanford
+Green Fireballs

-On December 5, 1948, multiple agencies met to investigate the reports by astronomer Lincoln LaPaz of green fireballs near Hanford.
+On December 5, 1948, multiple agencies met to investigate the reports by astronomer Lincoln LaPaz of green fireballs.
 By 1949, orders were issued for fighters to fire on any potentially hostile aircraft over Hanford or Oak Ridge.
-In the early days of the Korean War, pilots reported UFOs over Hanford; Hanford reports continued through 1950, later joined similar reports over Oak Ridge.
+In the early days of the Korean War, pilots reported UFOs over Hanford; Hanford reports continued through 1950, later joined by similar reports over Oak Ridge.
 Ruppelt detailed two 1952 incidents:

 On July 21, a ground observer at Oak Ridge reported a UFO which was allegedly detected on radar.
 A similar event occurred at Hanford on December 10.

 In 1952, the Life Magazine article Have We Visitors From Space? reported that in the fall of 1949, an unnamed Air Force officer charged with "command of the radar equipment that keeps watch over a certain atomic installation" reported an unusual radar return suggesting "five apparently metallic objects" which traversed the 300-mile range of the radar scope in less than four minutes.
 Publicity surrounding the piece is believed to have contributed to the 1952 UFO flap, a subsequent wave of reports that summer.